getsolus/help-center-docs/docs/packaging/creating-a-new-package.md

 git switch -c my-branch
 ```

-## Link to the `Makefile` File
+## Link to the `Makefile`

-Every package directory needs a file `Makefile`.
+Every package directory needs a `Makefile`.
 To create it with the proper contents, run this:

 ```bash
 echo "include ../Makefile.common" > Makefile